raspberrypilearning/python_scrolling/en/step_3.md

 title: Only one obstacle is being drawn
 ---

-Check that your function to draw multiple obstacles is:
+Check your function that draws multiple obstacles:
- + using a `for` loop to call the obstacle drawing function more than once
+ + Make sure it uses a `for` loop to call the obstacle drawing function more than once
- + using `randint()` to change the (x, y) coordinates it is passing to the obstacle drawing function
+ + Make sure it uses `randint()` to change the (x, y) coordinates it is passing to the obstacle drawing function
- + check that you are using `ob_x` and `ob_y` as the coordinates for your obstacle
+ + Check that you have used `ob_x` and `ob_y` as the coordinates for your obstacle

 For example: